netdata/netdata/streaming/README.md

 For Netdata v1.9+, streaming can also be monitored via `access.log`.

-There are no any configuration options for enabling or disabling stream data compression.
-A compressed data packet is determined and decompressed on the fly.

 ### Securing streaming communications

 Netdata does not activate TLS encryption by default.
 To encrypt streaming connections, you first need to [enable TLS support](/web/server/README.md#enabling-tls-support) on the parent.
 With encryption enabled on the receiving side, you need to instruct the child to use TLS/SSL as well.
 On the child's `stream.conf`, configure the destination as follows: